OL Groupe

-The Eagle Football Group (formerly OL Groupe) is a French holding company created in 1999 primarily known for its ownership and management of the Olympique Lyonnais professional men's and women's association football clubs and their stadium, Parc Olympique Lyonnais.
-Since June 2022, the company is primarily run by Eagle Football Holdings, which is owned by American businessman John Textor.
+The OL Groupe is a French holding company created in 1999, primarily known for its ownership and management of the Olympique Lyonnais professional men's and women's association football clubs and their stadium, the Parc Olympique Lyonnais.

-OL Groupe was renamed to Eagle Football Group in 2024.

 History

-The Eagle Football Group as a holding company was officially created on 1 February 1999, announced in the same month as Pathé group obtaining a minority stake of 34% on an investment of €15.2 million.
-Olympique Lyonnais owner Jean-Michel Aulas owned the remaining 66% of the holding company and controlled its operations as chief executive officer.
+The OL Group as a holding company was officially created on 1 February 1999, announced in the same month as Pathé group obtaining a minority stake of 34% on an investment of €15.2 million.
+Lyon owner Jean-Michel Aulas owned the remaining 66% of the holding company and controlled its operations as chief executive officer.

 Land project

 On 9 February 2007, OL Groupe went public on the Paris Stock Exchange in an initial public offering, the first time a French football club had done so, by selling 28% of its stock at €24 per share.
 This raised €89 million toward the financing of the OL Land project, a property development that included a stadium to be named Stade des Lumières, French for Stadium of Lights.

 After numerous appeals and delays, OL Groupe signed the stadium's building permit on 3 February 2012, at a total cost of €405 million, but the project's financing was not finalized until July 2013.
 The stadium opened on 9 January 2016, five and a half years after its initially scheduled completion date, and was named Parc Olympique Lyonnais.